ChangeWindows/ChangeWindows/README.md

 ### Timeline
 * 5c9cb84 Timeline has an updated icon.
 * #12 **Clickable timeline**: timeline items are now clickable and will link to their corresponding release.
+* #41 **Clickable channels**: like timeline flights, the channels on the right-hand-side are now also clickable to navigate quickly to the corresponding release.
 * #34 **Combine timeline items**: flight that have been released on the same platform in multiple channels on the same day will now be shown on one line instead of each flight having its own line.
 * 2aec402 **Channels on mobile**: as part of the introduction of the Channels-page, the channels on the Timeline will now disappear entirely on small screens.